It’s common on social media to see a gorgeous image from the past with people sighing over it saying how much happier life was back then.

 2) The assumptions made about the world of the photo and the people in it.

-A photo may stir up feelings of admiration, calmness, joy, nostalgia, an appreciation of beauty, a longing for something that’s missing in your life.
+A photo may stir up admiration, calmness, joy, nostalgia, an appreciation of beauty, a longing for something that’s missing in your life.

 Commenters responding to these photos often say something like, “Life was simpler back then.”
 Maybe in some ways.
-(Decades ago, people didn’t need to deal with a massive information overload from pervasive 24/7 media.
+(Decades ago, people didn’t need to deal with a massive information overload from 24/7 media.
 They couldn’t use their phones to read an assortment of degrading comments from strangers and scroll through TV blooper compilations on YouTube late into the night.)
-But people in the 1950s still had their share of difficulties, traumas, and complexities to contend with.
+But people in the 1950s still had their share of difficulties to contend with.

 In any case, it’s important to keep separating the feelings that the photo evokes from what it actually shows us.